Early Bird (before 2/10/2019): $1,195

 Casey is a proven entrepreneur and executive who is knowledgeable and passionate about impact investing.
 Over the past 16 years Casey built and managed two firms focused on strategic advisory and business management.
 He worked with leading artists, non-profits and Fortune 500 corporations around the globe to accelerate their growth through program design and overall strategy.
 Some of his most rewarding engagements included The Nature Conservancy, Feeding America, the UN Foundation and National Geographic.
 He also created and launched the [i4c] campaign and venture fund in partnership with Sarah McLachlan and ABC television to support the growth of impact entrepreneurs in the U.S. Casey serves on the Board of Directors at the University of Colorado Deming Center for Entrepreneurship, [i4c] LLC, Colorado B Lab Impact Committee and on the advisory board of Accion.
 He enjoys fly-fishing, snowboarding, cycling and is still trying to master the art of surfing.
 He lives with his wife Lisa and two kids, Miles and Avery in Boulder, CO.

-Kate leads the investment team at Flat World Partners.
-She advises foundations, family offices, pensions and other institutional investors on building competitive, sustainability-focused portfolios.
-Prior to joining Flat World, Kate led the team at the Heron Foundation that invests Heron’s approximately $300 million portfolio for impact.
+Kate Starr, is the Chief Investment Officer of Flat World Partners, where she drives the investment philosophy, product development, and portfolio management for the firm.
+Previously, she led the capital deployment team at the Heron Foundation that invests Heron’s approximately $300 million portfolio for impact.
 Kate started her career as an economics and equities analyst at First Asset Management and moved into research on microfinance in Tanzania.
-She is a CFA and advisor to the Sustainability Accounting Standards Board, Humanity United’s Workforce Solutions Fund, and OpenInvest, the first digital investment advisor to offer customizable portfolios.
-Kate graduated from Indiana University with an Honors degree in English and Italian, and earned a Master’s degree in International Relations from Johns Hopkins School for Advanced International Studies.
+She is a CFA and active member of NYSSA’s Sustainability Committee and advisor to the Sustainability Accounting Standards Board.
+Kate serves on the investment committee of the Christopher Reynolds Foundation and Impact Assets.
+She also advises Humanity United’s Worker Innovation Fund.
+Kate graduated from Indiana University with an Honors degree in English and Italian, and earned a Master’s degree in International Relations and Economics from Johns Hopkins School for Advanced International Studies.